 Top 5 things to do in Palma Nova, Majorca

-Palma Nova consistently appeals to holidaymakers who aren't quite as partial to partying as the Magaluf crowd - including couples, groups and families who tend to visit during summer for one or two weeks at a time.
-Meanwhile, retired visitors often spend whole winters here avoiding northern Europe's cold climate preferring to stay in the sun for two month stints instead.
+Palma Nova consistently appeals to those who aren't quite as partial to partying as the Magaluf crowd - including couples, groups and families who tend to visit during summer.

 1. Playa de Palma Nova